 Squirrels cache food to help them survive when nutrients are scarce.
 This is especially important in the winter months.
-More specifically, squirrels
+They

+Several studies have examined how squirrels cache their food and if they are able to remember these caches.
 University of Illinois researcher Joel Brown conducted an experiment to see how well squirrels remembered their caches.
 After removing squirrels for weeks from their territories, he found that they were successful at finding their caches once released.
-This sort of memory is essential for
+Their excellent memory is essential for

 Another study done by Mikel Delgado and Lucia Jacobs demonstrated that eastern fox squirrels use “spacial chucking” to remember where they store their food.
 Chucking is a memory technique that groups pieces of information together into broader categories.
 This makes it easier to recall information.
 Delgado and Jacobs’ study showed that squirrels cached different nut species by type and location.
 The authors suggest that spacial caching allows squirrels to find food with the nutritional quality they need.

 As for forgotten nuts and seeds, they have a chance to grow into trees.
 This makes squirrel caching an important part of forest regeneration.